gravvivty/IslandSurvivorY2/README.md

 F1 - Get items -> set them in Debug.cs, you'll see the commented code block Space - Simulate getting hit by triggering iFrames
 R - Reload Weapon
-If you want to spawn enemies/bosses at the Start -> _Entities.EnemySpawning -> EnemyStageManager Line 51 -> Replace "Witch" string with any of the strings from the switch case in EnemySpawner Line 48
+If you want to spawn enemies/bosses at the Start: <br>
+_Entities.EnemySpawning -> EnemyStageManager Line 51 -> Replace "Witch" string with any of the strings from the switch case in EnemySpawner Line 48

 # Resources